Using a Raspberry Pi Zero 2 W as a USB Ethernet Gadget Router on Raspberry Pi OS Bookworm (2025)

 2. Enable USB Gadget Mode (Bookworm Paths)

-Bookworm moved all boot configuration files to:
+Bookworm stores boot configuration files under:

 Code